MultivariatePolynomialSystems/DecomposingPolynomialSystems.jl/README.md

 F = System([x[1]^2 - x[2]^2 - p[1], 2*x[1]*x[2] - p[2]]; variables=x, parameters=p)
 symmetries_fixing_parameters(F; degree_bound=1, param_dep=false)
 ```
-The result of the last command is an object of type `DeckTransformationGroup` that contains 4 deck transformations acting on the unknowns `x₁`, `x₂` of the polynomial system `F`:
+The result of the last command is the object of type `DeckTransformationGroup` that contains 4 deck transformations acting on the unknowns `x₁`, `x₂` of the polynomial system `F`:
 ```
 DeckTransformationGroup of order 4
  structure: C2 x C2